samervin/samervin-manual-randomizers/manual_ratchetandclank_samervin/README.md

 - The Gold Weapons on Gemlik Base are not locations and thus you are not expected to buy any gold weapons
 - The two Goodies menu items you unlock with Skill Points are not items, thus the Skill Points themselves are not in logic
 - The two Goodies menu items you unlock with Gold Weapons are not items, thus both Gold Bolt and Gold Weapon items are not in logic
-- An alternate victory condition, like Gold Bolt Hunt

 Bugs: